Sprouted Quinoa Flatbread (or Pizza Crust)

 Tear off a piece of parchment paper and place it on a baking sheet.
 Using your hands or spatula, spread batter over the parchment paper.
 It's easier to make a rectangular shape but two rounds or whatever shape you like is fine.
 Make it nice and thin but without holes.
 Place in oven on baking sheet for 5 minutes.
 Then slide it off the baking sheet and onto the oven rack for an additional 8 minutes or until crispy.

-Dress it up with a pesto or tomato sauce, and toppings of your choice and put back into a 400º F oven for 5 to 8 minutes.
-Another option is to cool and freeze for later.
-Also good for flatbread sandwiches or to dip in soup.
-Fantastic!
+Dress it up with a pesto or tomato sauce, and toppings of your choice and put back into the 400º F oven for 5 to 8 minutes.

 Source: Copyright 2008 Tiffany's Healing Foods LLC